 Let’s face it: The world is going more mobile by the minute.
 Websites and online stores that used to boast a large percentage of the market share on desktop computers are now struggling to keep up with the boost in mobile usage – a number that is growing every day.
 Companies must start to prioritize mobile experience now more than ever.

-One latest poll showed that 81% of people look at their phones in the hour before they fall asleep, while a whopping 89% of users check their phone within an hour of waking up.
-In addition, the same study showed that nearly half of all smartphone users look at their phone in the middle of the night.
+One recent poll showed that 81% of people look at their phones in the hour before they fall asleep, while a whopping 89% of users check their phone within an hour of waking up.
+The same study showed that half of all smartphone users look at their phone in the middle of the night.

 People are More Dependent on Mobile Than Ever

-The problem with many brands who are not embracing the power of mobile is the steady numbers related to desktop usage.
+The problem with many brands who are not prioritizing mobile experience is the steady numbers related to desktop usage.
 Since those numbers aren’t declining very much, it can be easy to ignore the massive spike in mobile usage.
-Indeed, what many companies are finding out the hard way is that many customers prefer to perform every step of their shopping, from research, to reviews, to eventual purchase and follow-up, completely on a mobile device.
+Indeed, what many companies are finding out the hard way is that many customers prefer to perform every step of their shopping.
+From research, to reviews, to eventual purchase and follow-up, completely on a mobile device.

 What Can Brands Do Now?

-If your company isn’t on board with creating a mobile website experience, there’s no time like the present.
-There are a few very simple things you can do to capture this demographic and the process is easier than ever.
+If your company isn’t on board with prioritizing a mobile website experience, there’s no time like the present.
+There are a few very simple things you can do to capture this demographic and the process is quite simple.